Banded dune snail

-The banded dune snail or Morro shoulderband, scientific name Helminthoglypta walkeriana, is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Helminthoglyptidae.
+The banded dune snail or Morro shoulderband (Helminthoglypta walkeriana) is a species of endangered air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the subfamily Helminthoglyptinae.

-This species is endemic to Morro Bay and the central coast in San Luis Obispo County and Santa Barbara County, in California.
+The name stems from the fact that the snails have distinctive spiral shells that are usually banded in different colors.
+The shells are typically mostly brown, however they can also be a variety of other colors.